Single-qubit loss-tolerant quantum position verification protocol secure against entangled attackers: The QPV-BB84-eta protocol

+In addition, we will see that for any attackers in the No-PE model---which imposes only the restriction that no entanglement is shared prior to the execution of the protocol in each round---the test $\mathsf{T}^{r\mathrm{BB84}}_{\varepsilon_{\textrm{h}}}$ is \emph{sound}: any attackers in this model will be rejected with high probability---in particular, we will show exponentially high probability (in $r$).

+\begin{remark} This test is engineered from the analysis of the correlations attainable by attackers in Section~\ref{section 2 basis no entanglement}, ensuring that they are rejected except with negligible probability; see the proof of Theorem~\ref{thm sequential repetition no-entanglement} for details of its construction. \end{remark}

+We say that a protocol is \emph{secure} in a given model if it admits a test that is both complete and sound (for any adversaries acting according to the model).
+Next, we will show that $\mathsf{T}^{r\mathrm{BB84}}_{\varepsilon_{\textrm{h}}}$ fulfills both conditions for a certain range of transmission rate $\eta$ and qubit error $p_{err}$ and thus showing that \QPVBBeta{} is secure.

+In order to prove security for \QPVBBeta, we will first show that, in a round, for a range of values of $\eta$ and $p_{\mathrm{err}}$, any adversaries in the No Pre-shared Entanglement (No-PE) model are unable to reproduce the outcome probabilities specified in~\eqref{eq succesful protocol}.
+This provides intuitive evidence that attackers cannot mimic the behavior of an honest prover, and that their actions can be statistically distinguished.
+We will later show that the test $\mathsf{T}^{r\mathrm{BB84}}_{\varepsilon_{\textrm{h}}}$ achieves this.

+For the security analysis, we will consider the \emph{purified} version of \QPVBB, which is equivalent to it.
+In this version, instead of $V_0$ sending BB84 states, $V_0$ prepares an EPR pair $\ket{\Phi^+}_{VP}$ and sends the register $P$ to the prover and keeps register $V$.
+At a later moment, $V_0$ performs the measurement $\{H^{x}\ketbra{v}{v}_VH^{x}\}_{v\in\{0,1\}}$ in his register $V$.
+In this way, the verifiers delay the choice of basis in which the qubit is encoded, which, in contrast to the above \emph{prepare-and-measure} version, will make any attack independent of the state sent by $V_0$.

-Whereas it is well-known that unlimited attackers can always successfully break any QPV protocol \cite{Buhrman_2014}, the proof of the security of the $\mathrm{QPV_{BB84} }$ protocol under attackers that do not pre-share entanglement \cite{Buhrman_2014} opened a branch of study.
-The most general attack to a 1-dimensional QPV protocol is to place an adversary between $V_0$ and the prover, which we will call Alice, and another adversary between the prover and $V_1$, which we will call Bob.
-It is easy to see that having more than two adversaries in a 1-dimensional setting does not improve an attack.
-We now describe a general attack for attackers that do not pre-share entanglement.
+Whereas it is well-known that adversaries sharing an unbounded amount of entanglement can always successfully break any QPV protocol \cite{Buhrman_2014}, the proof of the security of the \QPVBB{} protocol under attackers that do not pre-share entanglement \cite{Buhrman_2014} opened a branch of study, motivated by adversarial models that restrict attackers in a more realistic way.
+The most generic attack to \QPVBBeta{} (purified version) in the No-PE model consists of: \begin{enumerate} \item Alices and Bob prepare an arbitrary quantum state $\sigma_{A_0}$, and Alice holds it.
+Since the attackers do not pre-share entanglement, any quantum operation that Bob could later perform as a function of $x$ can be included in Alice's operation (see e.g.~\cite{Buhrman_2014,TomamichelMonogamyGame2013}).